-Experiment 1 utilizes three feature sets: Low-Level, Phonetic, and Transcription-Based.
+Experiment 1 utilizes three feature sets: acoustic, Phonetic, and Transcription-Based.
 They are described below.
 Appendix A contains the complete list of features used.

-- Low-Level Features: Low-level features capture the audio file's voice quality properties.
+- Acoustic Features: Acoustic features capture the audio file's voice quality properties.
 They refer to the "acoustic characteristics of voice signals."
 These features include Jitter and Shimmer, which are "quantified as the cycle-to-cycle variations of fundamental frequency and waveform amplitude, respectively, "spectral flux, which measures the spectrum's variability over time, and the cepstral coefficients.
 The features include the means and standard deviations over the relevant portions of the audio file.
-Overall, there are 14 low-level features.
-While these features do not directly correspond to any conceptions of fluency, they have been used previously as features in various speech models for the oral reading proficiency of L2 English children (Kim et al. 2021). - Phonetic Features: Phonetic features represent higher-level speech features and are more linguistically motivated.
-These include the Speaking rates measured by words and syllables, number of pauses, average speech chunk length, and average voiced and unvoiced syllable length.
-Overall, there are nine features in this set. - Transcription-Based Features: These features are associated with the English transcription of the speech file.
+Overall, there are 14 acoustic features.
+While these features do not directly correspond to any conceptions of fluency, they have been used previously as features in various speech models for the oral reading proficiency of L2 English children (Kim et al. 2021).
+All of the acoustic features were extracted using the Python package opensmile.
+Initial tests were conducted with a larger set of features, and the features with the highest coefficients in the prediction were used in the final model. - Phonetic Features: Phonetic features represent higher-level speech features and are more linguistically motivated.
+These include the Speaking rates measured by words and syllables, number of pauses per second, average speech chunk length, and average voiced and unvoiced syllable length.
+Overall, there are nine features in this set.
+The speech rate in words were taken from the transcription, normalized by time.
+The speech rates in syllables were calculated using python package syllapy.
+Voiced and unvoiced syllables were calculated using opensmile.
+A chunk of speech is measured as the length of time between pauses.
+Therefore, the average chunk of speech features is the average length of a chunk, normalized by the number of words.

+• Transcription-Based Features: These features are associated with the English transcription of the speech file.
 They include measures of readability, complexity, and average sentence structure depth.
 Transcription-based features measure the Complexity and Accuracy dimensions of general oral proficiency.
 Therefore, they can measure spontaneous fluency, but do not apply to read speech fluency.

 Official tests like the SpeechRater and the DET often use Phonetic and transcription-based features since they usually measure spontaneous fluency.
-Meanwhile, low-level features have historically been used in research for reading proficiency judgment.
+Meanwhile, acoustic features have historically been used in research for reading proficiency judgment.
 However, nothing prevents them from being used to augment spontaneous fluency prediction.
-Therefore, this experiment will combine low-level features with the other features used for spontaneous speech to help the model when being ablated.
+Therefore, this experiment will combine acoustic features with the other features used for spontaneous speech to help the model when being ablated.